Jacopo Segre: Loan to Chievo

 On 23 August 2019, Segre was loaned to Serie B club Chievo on a season-long loan with an option to buy.
 On 25 August he made his debut for ChievoVerona as a substitute replacing Manuel Pucciarelli in the 58th minute of a 2–1 away defeat against Perugia.
 Five days later, on 30 August he played his first entire match for the club, a 1–1 home draw against Empoli.
 On 21 September, Segre scored his first goal for the club in the 69th minute of a 2–2 home draw against Pisa.
 On 5 October he scored his second goal for the club in the 89th minute of a 4–3 away win over Livorno.
-Segre ended his season-long loan to ChievoVerona with 40 appearances, 37 of them as a starter, 4 goals and 4 assists, he also hepls the club to reach the play-off semi-finals, however Chievo lost 3–3 on aggregate against Spezia.
+Segre ended his season-long loan to ChievoVerona with 40 appearances, 37 of them as a starter, 4 goals and 4 assists, he also helps the club to reach the play-off semi-finals, however Chievo lost 3–3 on aggregate against Spezia.